-Figure 2: Quantification of bile infarcts at multiple time points after BDL (A).
+Figure 2: Quantification of bile infarcts in H&E-stained liver sections at multiple time points after BDL (A).
 Values are given in means ± SEM of five independent experiments per time point.
 Representative H&E stainings of paraffin-embedded liver sections for each time point after BDL (B; arrows indicate bile lakes; magnification x10) with higher magnifications (x40) in (C), displaying cellular infiltrates (asterisk) and formation of artificial bile ductules (arrowhead).

 Figure 3: Analysis of the proliferative and cellular response at multiple time points after BDL.
 Quantitative immunohistochemical analysis of BrdU-positive biliary epithelial cells (A), liver cells positive for α-SMA (B) and S100a4 (C), BrdU-positive hepatocytes (D) and Kupffer cells (E) and CTGF-positive cells (F).
 Values are given in means ± SEM of five independent experiments per time point.
 Corresponding representative immunohistochemical stainings are shown in the right panel (magnifications x40).

 Figure 4: Analysis of proliferation and extracellular matrix accumulation. mRNA quantification of the proliferation marker Ki67 (A) by Fluidigm real-time PCR.
-Values are given in means ± SD of five independent experiments per time point.
-Quantitative analysis (B) and representative histological images (C; magnification x10) of Sirius red-positive areas at multiple time points after BDL.
 Values are given in means ± SEM of five independent experiments per time point.
+Quantitative analysis of extracellular matrix deposition (B) and representative histological images (C; magnification x10) of Sirius red-positive areas at multiple time points after BDL.
+Values are given in means ± SEM of five independent experiments per time point.

 Figure 5: Heat maps displaying gene expression pattern at multiple time points after BDL.
-Gene expression relative to Gapdh gene, obtained from Fluidigm qPCR, are shown as fold changes to sham mice.
-Red colour indicates up-regulation, blue down-regulation and white transcription levels about 1.
+Gene expression relative to Gapdh gene, obtained from Fluidigm qPCR, are shown as fold changes to sham mice (0 h) and are displayed in log2 scale.
+Red colour indicates up-regulation (2), blue down-regulation (-2) and white transcription levels about 1.
 (A) selected ADME genes, (B) selected fibrogenesis genes, and (C) selected cytokine genes.

-Figure 6: mRNA quantification of different genes by Fluidigm real-time PCR.
+Figure 6: mRNA quantification of different selected genes by Fluidigm real-time PCR displayed in log2 scale.
 (A) Cyp1a2, (B) Cyp24a1, (C) Gstm1, (D) Nr0b2, (E) Col1α1, (F) Col3α1, (G), Fn1, (H) Mmp10, (I) Tgfb2, (J) Il2, (K) Il28b, (L) Tnfrsf1a.
 Values are given in means ± SEM of five independent experiments per time point.

-Figure 7: Clusters of consensus correlations.
-The dendrogram represents the level of correlation.
-Factors connected near the periphery are highly correlated, whereas factors separated near the center have low correlation.
-The color of the factors show a set of 30 clusters based on the hierarchical cluster tree.
+Figure 7: Correlation between factors.
+Correlation matrix (YS3) for ANOVA filtered subset of significantly changed factors over time.
+Hierarchical clustering was performed using Complete Linkage with 6 resulting clusters depicted by colors.
+The side dendrogram depicts the full hierarchical clustering.
+Blue corresponds to positive correlation between factors, red to negative correlation based on YS3.
+Column colors correspond to the respective clusters, row colors for the respective type of factor (Fluidigm ADME panel, Fluidigm fibrosis panel; Fluidigm cytokine panel).

+Figure 8: Correlations of histological, biochemical and antibody factors.
+YS3 correlation was calculated and the factors filtered to factors with a correlation of at least YS3>=0.6 or YS3<=-0.6.
+Top correlations between histological and biochemical markers and the gene expression data set.
+Positive correlation in blue, negative correlation in red with shade corresponding to strength of correlation.
+Area of the circles corresponds to YS3 correlation.
+Numerical values are provided in Supporting Information S1.

+Figure 9: Time course clusters in BDL.
+Main clusters based on YS3 correlation with hierarchical clustering based on complete linkage.
+Cluster colors correspond to Figure 9.
+Mean cluster time course is depicted in blue with grey area corresponding to SD for the cluster members at the respective time points.
+Cluster members are enumerated for all classes with exception for the largest cluster, cluster 4 with N=61 members.